theDavidBarton/video-games-on-RAWG-react-app/README.md

 ## Used data

-Powered by [RAWG.io](https://rawg.io/apidocs) data.
+Powered by [RAWG.io](https://rawg.io/apidocs) video game data.
 Thank you guys!

+Powered by [Archive.org](https://archive.org/help/aboutsearch.htm) video game links.
+This app links some titles to the biggest web archive of the internet.
+Thanks Archive.org!

 ## Used font